cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * serialNumber.
 The 'serialNumber' INTEGER value field is encoded as the unwrapped CBOR positive bignum (~biguint) 'certificateSerialNumber'.
 Any leading 0x00 byte (to indicate that the number is not negative) is therefore omitted.

 * signatureAlgorithm.
-The 'signatureAlgorithm' field is encoded as a CBOR int 'issuerSignatureAlgorithm' (see {{sigalg}}) or a CBOR OID tag.
+The 'signatureAlgorithm' field is encoded as a CBOR int 'issuerSignatureAlgorithm' (see {{sigalg}}) or a CBOR OID tag {{I-D.ietf-cbor-tags-oid}}.
 Algorithms with parameters are not supported except RSA algorithms that use parameters = NULL.

 * signature.
 The 'signature' field is always the same as the 'signatureAlgorithm' field and always omitted from the CBOR encoding.